Brolucizumab: History

-Brolucizumab is U.S. Food and Drug Administration (FDA) approved in ophthalmology as Beovu.
+Brolucizumab is approved by the US Food and Drug Administration (FDA) for use in ophthalmology.

 Brolucizumab successfully completed phase III development in wet age-related macular degeneration (AMD) meeting the primary efficacy endpoint of non-inferiority to aflibercept in mean change in best corrected visual acuity (BCVA) from baseline to week 48.
-Furthermore, brolucizumab demonstrated superiority to aflibercept in key secondary endpoint measures of disease activity in wet AMD, a leading cause of blindness in two head-to-head pivotal Phase III studies.
+Furthermore, brolucizumab demonstrated superiority to aflibercept in key secondary endpoint measures of disease activity in wet age-related macular degeneration, a leading cause of blindness in two head-to-head pivotal Phase III studies.

-On 8 October 2019, Novartis announced that the U.S. Food and Drug Administration (FDA) approved brolucizumab injection for the treatment of wet AMD.
-Beovu is the first FDA approved anti-VEGF to offer both greater fluid resolution versus aflibercept and the ability to maintain eligible wet AMD patients on a three-month dosing interval immediately after a three-month loading phase with uncompromised efficacy.
+In October 2019, Novartis announced that the US Food and Drug Administration (FDA) approved brolucizumab injection for the treatment of wet age-related macular degeneration.

-The FDA approved Beovu based on evidence from two clinical trials (Trial 1/ NCT02307682 and Trial 2/NCT02434328) of 1459 patients, 50–97 years old, with wet AMD.
+The FDA approved brolucizumab based on evidence from two clinical trials (Trial 1/ NCT02307682 and Trial 2/NCT02434328) of 1459 participants, 50–97 years old, with wet AMD.
 The trials were conducted at 336 sites in the United States, Canada, Central and South America, European countries, Israel, Turkey, Australia, New Zealand, Japan, South Korea, Singapore, Taiwan, and Vietnam.

 Brolucizumab was approved for use in the European Union in February 2020.

 Society and culture

 Safety concerns

-On 23 February 2020, the American Society of Retina Specialists reported side effects of the drug, specifically in 14 cases of retinal vasculitis reported in Beovu patients, 11 of the cases were occlusive retinal vasculitis that can lead to vision loss.
+In February 2020, the American Society of Retina Specialists reported side effects of brolucizumab, specifically in 14 cases of retinal vasculitis reported in people using brolucizumab, 11 of the cases were occlusive retinal vasculitis that can lead to vision loss.
 Novartis responded with a statement standing behind the efficacy of Beovu.